Skip to main content

 Relevance of the project (maximum score 30 points)

-• Purpose and EU added value: the proposal establishes and develops a project that supports policies at EU level relevant for youth – most notably the EU Youth Strategy 2019-2027.
-The proposal clearly demonstrates the EU added value at a systemic level, generated through its trans-nationality and potential transferability.
+• Purpose and EU added value: the proposal establishes and develops an EU added-value project that supports policies at EU level relevant for youth – most notably the EU Youth Strategy 2019-2027, e.g. supporting the creation/implementation of policies, policy discussion, and collaboration with youth stakeholders in line with the EU Youth Strategy 2019-2027, the legacy of the European Year of Youth 2022 and the European Youth Work Agenda

-• Objectives: the proposal objectives are relevant to the general objectives of the action and at least one of its specific objectives; moreover, the proposal objectives are specific and clearly defined, achievable, measurable, realistic and timely; they address issues relevant to the participating organisations and of a clear added value to the chosen target groups.
+• Objectives: the proposal objectives are relevant to at least one of the general objectives of the action and at least one of its specific objectives; moreover, the proposal objectives are specific and clearly defined, achievable, measurable, realistic and timely; they address issues relevant to the participating organisations and of a clear added value to the chosen target groups

 • Needs: the proposal demonstrates that is based on a thorough needs assessment based as far as possible on verifiable facts and figures supported by general and specific data relevant to all countries and organisations in the consortium.
 A clear needs analysis linking to the concrete realities of applicants, partners and target groups is expected.